aagvivius/call-duration-sales-insights/README.md

 My work focuses on understanding how operational variables impact performance and translating data into actionable insights.
 I have conducted analyses on call duration, sales conversion, and agent behavior, identifying patterns and trade-offs that affect business outcomes.

-I recently consolidated this work into a structured portfolio to demonstrate my analytical thinking and problem-solving approach using real-world data.
+This portfolio consolidates my analytical work and demonstrates how I approach real-world problems using data.

 ---